 Vanilla beans are pleasantly fragrant fruit pods obtained from the tropical climbing orchid, V. planifolia.
-Mayans were the early persons to use them to flavor chocolate drinks centuries before the Spanish first set their foot on Mexico in 1520.
-This highly prized bean is native to the tropical rain forests of Central America, and only recently its cultivation has spread to other tropical-regions through the European explorers.
+Mayans were the first people to use them in chocolate drinks as a flavoring agent centuries before the Spanish explorers first set their foot in Mexico in 1520.
+This highly prized aromatic bean pod is native to the tropical rainforests of Central America, and only recently its cultivation has spread to other tropical regions through European explorers.

-Vanilla extract is chiefly composed of simple and complex sugars, essential oils, vitamins, and minerals.
+The vanilla extract is chiefly composed of simple and complex sugars, essential oils, vitamins, and minerals.

 The chief chemical component in the beans is vanillin.
-The pods also compose of numerous traces of other constituents such as eugenol, caproic acid, phenoles, phenol ether, alcohols, carbonyl compounds, acids, ester, lactones, aliphatic and aromatic carbohydrates and vitispiranes.
+The pods also comprise of numerous traces of other constituents such as eugenol, caproic acid, phenoles, phenol ether, alcohols, carbonyl compounds, acids, ester, lactones, aliphatic and aromatic carbohydrates and vitispiranes.

 Ancient Mayans believed that adding vanilla in drinks would give aphrodisiac effects.
 No modern research study, however, establishes its role in the treatment of sexual dysfunctions.